TreAgron/ShapeFromCSVHomographyTransform/README.md

 This repository is a tutorial to create 4-sided polygons as shapes in order to mask regions of interest (ROI) in agricultural trials.
 It contains three principle sections:

-1. A GeoJson file with plot shapes in a generic coordinates  is created in Python based on a CSV file that contains meta data
+1. A GeoJson file with plot shapes in a generic coordinates  is created in Python based on a CSV file that contains metadata
 1. The GeoJson is transformed based on the homography calculated from four corresponding points
 1. The same as 1. but in a defined orthogonal geographic coordinate reference system (CRS)